Autodesk/hig/packages/theme-context/README.md

 # ThemeContext component

-Themable HIG components within a `ThemeContext.Provider` will have access to the provided theme.
+Themable Weave components within a `ThemeContext.Provider` will have access to the provided theme.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->